-The risk management policies are set and defined directly by the Board of Directors who has the responsibility to update or amend it.
+The risk management policies are set and defined directly by the Board of Directors who has the authority to update or amend it.
 The Board is also responsible for overseeing and approving the risk management strategy and policies, internal compliance and internal controls.
-The governing of risk and its supervision is with Board level Risk and Compliance committee, which has direct oversight on all risk related issues.
+The governance of risk and its supervision is delegated to Board level Risk and Compliance Committee, which has direct oversight on all risk related issues.
 Senior Management of Derayah is required by the Board to assess risk and associated internal compliance and control procedures and report back on the efficiency and effectiveness of risk management practices.
 Whereas, Limit breaches, if any, are reported by the Risk Management function to the CEO and to Risk and Compliance Committee.
 The limits are reviewed and revised, when required.
 The process of risk management and internal compliance and control includes:

-- Identifying and assessing significant risks that might impact upon the achievement of Derayah's objectives through preventive controls. - Developing risk management strategies to manage identified risks, design and implement appropriate risk management policies and procedures. - Monitoring the performance of the risk management procedures and improving the effectiveness of risk management function.
+- Identifying and assessing significant risks that might impact on the achievement of Derayah's objectives and mitigate through preventive controls. - Developing risk management strategies to manage identified risks, design and implement appropriate risk management policies and procedures. - Monitoring the performance of the risk management procedures and recommend improvement of effectiveness of risk management function, when needed.